-The Subject Way
+The Art Way

 Firstly, to teach students the vital skills they need to achieve their full potential and gain the very best grades they can.
 Secondly, to teach students how each subject relates to the wider world, incorporating the life skills they will learn.

 It is our belief that knowing how what you learn links to the wider world, brings a subject to life and therefore improves overall understanding and engagement.